2kyungha/2kyungha.github.io/CurriculumVitae.md

 ---

 Ph.D. candidate at Yonsei University and member of Building Informatics Group[(BIG)](http://big.yonsei.ac.kr)(supervisor: Dr. Ghang LEE)
 Proactive researcher with a focus on BIM case-based knowledge management, BIM adoption and collaboration in construction industry.
 Actively presented papers at academic conferences including introduction Korea BIM adoption and implementation.
-Prior to entering Ph.D. course, worked for three years as a researcher for the Department of Policy on Super high-rise building regulations at the Korea Research Institute for Construction Policy[(RICON)](http://www.ricon.re.kr/en/main.php).
+Prior to entering Ph.D. programe, worked as a researcher in the Department of Policy on Super high-rise building regulations at the Korea Research Institute for Construction Policy[(RICON)](http://www.ricon.re.kr/en/main.php) for three years.
 Main duties involved researching how to improve the approvals system and performance-based system for super high-rise building regulations.

 ## Experience (Research Project, Presentation, Honor & Award, Language)